Physically accurate assets for

 OpenUSD interoperability

-Rigyd outputs OpenUSD that can be converted to SDF/URDF for Gazebo, maintaining all physics properties across format boundaries.
+Rigyd outputs OpenUSD and MJCF natively.
+For Gazebo, the OpenUSD output can be imported via Gazebo Sim's USD support or converted to SDF/URDF using community tools, maintaining physics properties across format boundaries.

 97%